 The Country Music Hall of Fame and Museum in Nashville strives to paint as robust a picture of country music history as possible.
 And in its new exhibit, the museum honors figures from a period of country music that even today comes shrouded with misconceptions and marketing ploys: "outlaw country."

-Dubbed Outlaws & Armadillos: Country’s Roaring 70s, the phenomenal exhibit just opened for a three-year run.
+Dubbed Outlaws & Armadillos: Country's Roaring 70s, the phenomenal exhibit opened in May of 2018 for a three-year run.
 A grand opening celebration featured performances from Joe Ely, Jessi Colter and Shooter Jennings.

 The exhibit features never-before-seen artifacts and media displays focusing on some of country's most stories artists and writers.
 It also focuses heavily on Texas and Austin's role in country's creative (and often conflicting) boom in the 1970s.